-Jordan Blum is a features editor at PopMatters and a contributor to Kerrang!, Consequence of Sound, PROG, WhatCulture, Metal Injection, Recording Academy/Grammys and more.
-He's written books about Jethro Tull and Dream Theater, and he's currently working on one about Opeth.
+Jordan Blum is a former editor at PopMatters and a contributor to Kerrang!, Consequence of Sound, PROG, WhatCulture, Metal Injection, Recording Academy/Grammys and more.
+He's written books about Jethro Tull, Opeth, and Dream Theater.
 In his spare time, he likes to yell at strangers about how much Genesis sucked in the '80s.

 Why Mike Love and Van Dyke Parks Butted Heads Over ‘Cabinessence’

 Argument over the song’s lyrics played a major part in the shelving of 'Smile' album.

 35 Years Ago: ‘Three Amigos’ Unites Comedy Greats to Yield a Cult Classic